travis-ci/docs-travis-ci-com/user/billing-overview.md

 #### Negative Credits

 By design, the billing system usually allows the build job to finish even if the possible cost of the build job expressed in credits exceeds the available credits balance.
-Once the build finishes, you may notice your credit balance to be negative. **This is perfectly normal.** The negative balance will be deducted from the newly arriving credit pool whenever your credits get replenished, e.g., after purchasing an addon.
+Once the build finishes, you may notice your credit balance is negative. **This is perfectly normal.** The negative balance will be deducted from the newly arriving credit pool whenever your credits get replenished, e.g., after purchasing an add-on.
 What remains is your available credit balance for your builds.

 Please note: Currently, if the system decides that the build could cause your negative balance to be too high, the job can be canceled mid-flight due to insufficient credits balance.
-This will be addressed in one of the incoming updates in order to allow fluent processing for your builds.
+This will be addressed in one of the upcoming updates in order to allow fluent processing for your builds.

 #### Credits vs. OSS Only Credits